You may have seen some of the fancy-looking call sheets from major Hollywood productions floating around online, and wondered what the heck they are.

 Once you’ve created your call sheet, keep it with you on set at all times so that you can make revisions as necessary.
-This will help ensure everything runs smoothly during filming and prevent any issues from arising in post-production because
+This will help ensure everything run smoothly during filming and prevent any issues from arising in post-production.

 Call Sheets Organizing Your Folders In Filmmaking

 Tame the chaos of your call sheets with this simple organization system.
-Organize your call sheets by date and take it one step further by putting them in a three ring binder with dividers for each month.
+Organize your call sheets by date and take them one step further by putting them in a three-ring binder with dividers for each month.
 This is a great system as it allows you to flip through each month quickly if you need to.

 You can also keep all of your crew resumes in the binder, or use them as a way to send crew members their information when they arrive on set.
 If you have multiple people shooting, use different colored highlighters at the top of each call sheet so you know which ones belong to the DP and which ones belong to the camera PA.

 This will help avoid confusion between cameras and lenses when handing off footage or grabbing video files off the server in post-production.
-This system is not only better than using folders on set, it’s also an inexpensive way to keep everything organized.
-You don’t have to spend money on expensive plastic sleeves or binders with pockets; all you need is
+This system is an inexpensive way to keep everything organized.
+You don’t have to spend money on expensive plastic sleeves or binders with pockets; all you need is a folder.

 Backing Up Call Sheets In Filmmaking